Geoffrey Callender: Life

 In the campaign for a maritime museum, patrons such as Sir James Caird and SNR support enabled Callender to purchase the large Macpherson collection of naval and nautical prints in 1928 - this was then added to the Greenwich Naval College's collection of ship-models and marine art to form the nucleus of the new museum's collection.
-A building to house the collection was also soon found when the Queen's House at Greenwich was vacated by the Royal Hospital School, and so in 1934 the government passed the National Maritime Museum Act, making Callender the Museum's first director.
+A building to house the collection was also soon found when the Queen's House at Greenwich was vacated by the Royal Hospital School, and so in 1934 the government passed the National Maritime Museum Act, making Callender the museum's first director.
 The Queen's House was restored, galleries prepared within it, and further objects collected and arranged, all with Callender's energetic participation, and opening came only 3 years after the Act, in 1937.

-He was knighted in 1938, and up until his sudden death in 1946 (which occurred in the National Maritime Museum) continued to make acquisitions and improvements to the Museum's collection.
+Callender never married.
+He was knighted in 1938, and up until his sudden death in 1946 (which occurred in the National Maritime Museum) continued to make acquisitions and improvements to the museum's collection.
 He was buried in Charlton Cemetery.

-Callender never married and his Dictionary of National Biography entry states he:
+In his Dictionary of National Biography entry Michael Lewis wrote that Callender: